statnett/image-scanner-operator/README.md

 [trivy filesystem](https://aquasecurity.github.io/trivy/latest/docs/references/configuration/cli/trivy_filesystem/)
 command inside the workload image.

-You can customize the settings for this command by modifying the `trivy-job-config` _ConfigMap_.
+The `trivy filesystem` scan command can be customized by modifying the `trivy-job-config` _ConfigMap_.
 All entries in the _ConfigMap_ are mounted as environment variables with the `TRIVY_` prefix - which will allow them to be picked up by Trivy.
 Example: